matn7/CS-Notes/src/main/java/basic_java/BLACK_ORANGE_NOTEBOOK.md

 - An object of **entity type** has its own DB identity primary key.
 - An object of **value type** has no DB identity, it belongs to an entity.
-- By default equals comparing an object by comparing their address in memory.
+- By default, equals comparing an object by comparing their address in memory.
 - Leave unimplemented hashCode will always create **new object** as if they different objects.
 - To declare side as not responsible for relationship the attribute **mapped by** is used.
-- A Business Key is also called natural key.
+- A **Business Key** is also called natural key.
-- Synthetic identifier is an identifier with no business meaning.
+- **Synthetic Identifier** is an identifier with no business meaning.
 - Object states:
-    - `TRANSIENT STATE` - object don't associated with any table row.
+    - `TRANSIENT STATE`: Object don't associated with any table row.
-    - `PERSISTENT STATE` - object with database identity.
+    - `PERSISTENT STATE`: Object with database identity.
 Primary key is set of database identity.
-    - `DETACHED` - no longer manage by Entity Manager.
+    - `DETACHED`: No longer manage by Entity Manager.
 - No argument constructor for hibernate to be able to instantiate objects using Java Reflection.
 - Owner is the entity that is persisted to the table that has the foreign key column.
-- `LazyInitializationException` - When we try to Lazy Load data but entity manager is closed.
+- `LazyInitializationException`: When we try to Lazy Load data but entity manager is closed.

 | Hibernate | JPA |
 |---|---|